department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 ### Make the user experience consistent

-The user experience of your service must be consistent with other services on the Veteran-facing Services Platform.
-Using the existing Veteran-facing Services Platform interaction design patterns, visual style, and editorial style means
+The user experience of your service must be consistent with other services your agency provides.
+Using existing interaction design patterns, visual style, and editorial style means

 * You can save time by reusing existing patterns and code (which have been refined over time based on user research and data)
 * Your users will be more confident they can use your service because of its similarity to the other Veteran-facing Services Platform tools they already use